kakyoism/kkappkit/README.md

 ### Options

 Use Options for single-choice selection.
 The `Value` field must be a non-negative integer, representing the 0-based index of the option menu item.
-The `Options` filed must include strings only.
+The `Options` field must include strings only.

 ```js
 "some_name": {